Enhancing Readability With the Flesch-Kincaid Score

 The readability calculator you choose may also depend on the platform you use to write content.
-Yoast SEO is an example of a plug-in meant to calculate Flesch Reading Ease Score in WordPress.
+Yoast SEO is an example of a plug-in meant to calculate Flesch Reading Ease Score in WordPress and also gives you tips on how to improve your readability score in WordPress.
 However, it does not calculate Flesch-Kincaid scores.

 What Else Can You Do To Optimize Readability?

-There are plenty of factors beyond average syllables and sentence length that help to put readability in that sweet spot of middle-grade-level range.
+There are plenty of factors beyond average syllables and sentence length from a Flesch-Kincaid or Flesch Reading Ease score that help to put readability in that sweet spot of middle-grade-level range.
 Here are some other things you can do to increase readability:

 1. Improve the Page’s Appearance